Poor eating habits and failure to maintain a sensible diet is the beginning of many health problems that are rampant today.

 Once we skip a meal, we tend to eat more at the next meal.
 Not only does this become an issue of overeating, it also disrupts cell metabolism.
 Metabolic disorder causes gastritis, diabetes, obesity and other health problems.

 It is recommended to eat a very light breakfast (fresh fruits or yogurt or a drink of juice) in the morning.
 The largest meal of the day should be taken around midday and very light meal for dinner (at least two or three hours before your bedtime).

 In our modern society, more and more people are going for convenience foods that are highly processed and refined.
 When we eat foods that are low or lack fiber, the peristaltic movement cannot push the food downwards completely.
 It becomes “slushy” and easily sticks to the wall of the intestines.

-Imagine how bread, low fiber, sticks to your teeth.
-This is how it is in your intestines.
-After many years, these kind of foods that don’t get pushed out of the body, stick on the wall of your intestines, stay there, rot, and breed bacteria and parasites.
+Imagine how bread, a low fiber food, sticks to your teeth.
+This is how it sticks on the walls of your intestines.
+After many years of eating these kind of foods that don’t get pushed out of the body, the remnants stay in the intestines and rot, and breed bacteria and parasites.